 It’s one thing to say you have a ‘fun’ working environment, but another thing completely to actually follow through.
 It’s very common for UK-based offices to offer team incentives for hitting targets, or company days out, so why not consider doing the same?
 This could prove the difference between an expat accepting your role over another company’s.
 Encouraging the uptake of your promised benefits once the employee has started will also go a long way in encouraging retention.

-Tiger can help you find the right talent.
+Tiger can help you find the right talent, from PA recruitment to hiring for a private household.
 Get in touch today!